Skip to content

 Rushing waterfalls whose power is hard to beat.
 Italy's only climatic gallery deep inside the mountain.
 State-of-the-art mountain hut architecture at dizzying heights.
 Unspoilt nature, ideal for switching off.

-The water-rich valley with high peaks & a unique climatic gallery
+The water-rich valley with high peaks and a unique climatic gallery

 Find your accommodation